Ozark Season 4 Finale's Polarising Ending Explained

-Ozark's fourth season featured the show's last seven episodes ever.
-Endings are tough, especially for a critically acclaimed show, but after five years Ozark finally has its finake.
+Ozark's fourth season has come and gone.
+Endings are tough, especially for a critically acclaimed show, but after five years Ozark finally has its finale.
 Was it a good ending?
 Depends on who you ask.

 Ozark began in 2017 with Chicago accountant Marty Byrde (Jason Bateman) making a deal for his life: After finding himself on the wrong side of a drug cartel gun, he says he'll launder money in the Ozarks in exchange for the safety of his family.
 By the time we got to season four's first part, back in January, Marty and his wife, Wendy (Laura Linney), were in deep with that cartel.